saschimi9/comaprojekt/README.md

 # comaprojekt
-Our implementation of the SVM task in "Computerorientierte Mathematik" @TU Berlin in summer term 2022.
+Our implementation of the SVM task for "Computerorientierte Mathematik II" @TU Berlin in summer semester 2022.